 - Avocado - (to serve)

-- Put the potatoes on a baking tray with the olive oil and salt and pepper and mix well.
-Put in a preheated oven at 200°C/390°F/Gas 6 and bake for 35-40 minutes, until crispy.1 Potato, 2 tablespoon Olive oil
+- Put 1 Potato onto a baking tray with 2 tablespoon Olive oil and 1 pinch Sea salt and black pepper and mix well.
+Put into the oven and bake for 35-40 minutes, until crispy.1 Potato, 2 tablespoon Olive oil

-- Put a little oil to a large frying pan (that is suitable for the oven too) and add the onion, red pepper and bacon and cook on low for 5 minutes.1 Onion, 1 Roasted red peppers, 3 rashers Bacon
+- Put 1 tablespoon Olive oil to a large frying pan (that is suitable for the oven too) and add 1 Onion, 1 Roasted red peppers and 3 rashers Bacon and cook on low for 5 minutes.1 Onion, 1 Roasted red peppers, 3 rashers Bacon

-- Add the cooked potatoes, garlic and paprika and stir.1 Garlic clove, 1 teaspoon Paprika
+- Add the cooked potatoes, 1 Garlic clove and 1 teaspoon Paprika and stir.1 Garlic clove, 1 teaspoon Paprika

-- Make two spaces in the potato mixture and crack in the eggs.2 Eggs
+- Make two spaces in the potato mixture and crack in 2 Eggs.2 Eggs

-- Put the frying pan in the oven for 10 minutes, until the egg whites are cooked, but the yolks are still runny.
-Serve with parsley, avocado and sourdough bread.1 tablespoon Fresh parsley, Avocado
+- Put the frying pan into the oven for 10 minutes, until the egg whites are cooked, but the yolks are still runny.
+Serve with 1 tablespoon Fresh parsley, Avocado and sourdough bread.1 tablespoon Fresh parsley, Avocado

 - If you want to make this vegetarian, simply leave out the bacon or use a vegetarian alternative.